5 Ready-To-Wear Brands That Produce Trendy Plant-Based Apparel

 Ready-to-wear is conscious fashion because it is not fast fashion.
 Their garments are made to last a long time.
 There are thousands of innovative, conscious, ready-to-wear brands producing plant-based apparel, but I chose 5 brands that are both high fashion and trendy.

-These brands featured below have an evolved style aesthetic that caters to fashion subcultures, and they are a part of global fashion trends.
+The RTW brands featured below have an evolved style aesthetic that caters to fashion subcultures, that are also part of the global fashion trends.
 These RTW brands keep up with the trends from all over the world.

 I have included a photo of a trendy outfit from their current fashion editorial campaign, and a little information about the RTW brand’s style aesthetic.